TrialsNest

 Clinical trial recruitment source quality: what sites should measure

-A guide for research sites and sponsors on measuring recruitment source quality beyond lead volume, including responsiveness, prescreen fit, scheduled visits, and stalled leads.
+A guide for measuring recruitment source quality beyond lead volume, including responsiveness, prescreen fit, scheduled visits, and stalled leads.

 Lead volume is only one part of recruitment performance.
 Source quality includes responsiveness, fit, prescreen completion, records readiness, and scheduled next steps.